ZGIS/semantique/_sources/guide.rst.txt

 User Guide
 ===========

 The User Guide contains several notebooks that provide detailed documentation of the functionalities the package offers.
-They combine textual explanations with code chunks, and should be suited both for new and advanced users. **Currently they are under construction and will be extended!**
+They combine textual explanations with code chunks, and should be suited both for new and advanced users.
+Some of the notebooks are still under construction and will be extended.

 .. toctree::
    :maxdepth: 2